Rustam-Aliyev889/Quiz/README.md

 |The timer didn't start again eaach time you go to a new question |Code was included to correct it.
 Subsequent test verified correct operation of the timer|
 |Final result wasn't given at the end of the quiz|This was fixed and tested to ensure it works|<br>

-# Where can it be found on GitHub?
-The GitHub link for the project is - gh repo clone Rustam-Aliyev889/Quiz<br>

 ## Deployment